ASP-Labs/writeups/HackQuest2017/day5/README.md

 000002b0: 0000 703c 0000 8c3c 0000 703c 0000 903c  ..p<...<..p<...<
 ```

 The first thing we need to guess is `sample`-format.
-Assume it's `float` sample, it was a good choice :).
-To check this we need to open this raw data by any `sample`-reader, e.g [dusty](http://www.audacityteam.org/download/), therefore we got next picture.
+Assume it's `float` sample.
+To check this we need to open this raw data by any `sample`-reader, e.g [dusty](http://www.audacityteam.org/download/), which provides next picture.

 ![1.jpg](1.jpg)

 To be sure we are right the picture must be looked as some kind of smooth signal, e.g sinusoidal.
 Seems like we guessed.
-You could try others samples and in most of cases there will be irregular signals.
-And now we are stuck, because we don't know any other parameters, e. g. sample rate and modulation.
-And we need some strong tools such as `gnuradio`, `bauline` and 'urh'.
-Yeas, we took them from the hint.
-We spend a lot of time on gnuradio, because it's popular and well supported, but it's too complicated to solve task in 24 hours.
-Well, `urh`, hm, just first time listen about it.
-Let's try!
+You could try others samples, but in most cases there will be irregular signals.
+And then we were stuck, because we didn't know any other parameters, e. g. sample rate and modulation.
+And we need some strong tools such as `gnuradio`, `baudline` and 'urh'.
+We spent a lot of time on gnuradio, because it's popular and well supported, but it's too complicated to solve the task in 24 hours.
+Then we decided to try [urh](https://github.com/jopohl/urh).

-Instead of `gnuradio` it involves pretty simple gnu and provides to analyze each signal parameter very easy.
+It involves pretty simple gui and provides to analyze each signal parameter very easy instead of [gnuradio](https://www.gnuradio.org/).
 And we started to play wich such parameteres.
-Now the main task is to guess how much samples encode 1 bit!
-The `nrf` set `bit length` is equal to 100, but it looks wrong.
-We must to fix this parameter.
+Now the main task is to guess how much samples encode 1 bit.

+The `urh` sets `bit length` is equal to 100, but it looks wrong.
 By 100 samples phase shifts more than ones.
 We hope to find some printable text, there is why we need to find such `samples per bit` that provides one phase changing per one bit.

 After a few tries we noticed that 8 bit length generates ascii text, which presented on picture below.

 ![2.png](2.png)

 Because of noise in the beginning of each burst most of texts is broken.
 Now we need clear this noise by hands.
-Yeas, we could write a script, but in the race to solve the task we didn't choose this way.
-After a few cuts we are able to see the text on every channel.
-Need to notice that on every channel text transmits repeately.
+We were able to write a script, but in the race to solve the task we didn't choose this way.
+After a few cuts we found the text on every channel.
+It's need to notice that text transmits repeately on every channel.

 ![3.png](3.png)

 Now we got all texts.
 Let's read it.

-On channel `2405` we found a link to protocol and channel [description](https://pastebin.com/EF0TK9e0).
-On channel `2406` two NSA agents decided to create an encrypted channel.
+* On channel `2405` we found a link to protocol and channel [description](https://pastebin.com/EF0TK9e0) description.

+* On channel `2406` two NSA agents decided to create an encrypted channel.

 ~~~~
 UìÙÚ   í öl% u  Steve, I'm confused wi¿z@ [Pause: 1221 samples]